 Crown Cork & Seal, now known as Crown Holdings, is a packaging products manufacturer with more than 139 plants across several continents.
-Although the company still remains successful today, it’s responsible for exorbitant amounts of asbestos in products from a business that it acquired, which led to thousands of asbestos-related lawsuits.
+Although the company still remains successful today, it’s responsible for using asbestos in products from a business that it acquired, which led to asbestos-related lawsuits.

 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for substantial compensation.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.